Characterizing CPU-Induced Slowdowns in Multi-GPU LLM Inference: Introduction

-Furthermore, Section~\ref{sec:understanding} analyzes \textit{why} these slowdowns occur, identifying two key factors: \textcircled{ {1}} compounded contention between CPU overheads and communication coordination, which leaves GPUs idle, and \textcircled{ {2}} contention on the shared-memory broadcast queue used for inter-process coordination, which introduces additional delays on the critical path even under lock-free designs.
-Section~\ref{sec:discussion} evaluates how frequently such slowdowns arise in real deployments, using production resource-allocation logs to illustrate the prevalence of CPU underprovisioning across multi-tenant clusters.
-Section~\ref{sec:related} reviews prior work on CPU overhead in emerging ML and LLM workloads, as well as existing mitigation techniques, and Section~\ref{sec:conclusion} concludes.
+This paper explains why CPU scarcity becomes a performance bottleneck in multi-GPU LLM serving by identifying three critical host-side paths.
+First, tokenization threads compete with latency-sensitive LLM engine processes for CPU cores, delaying scheduling and kernel dispatch.
+Second, late CPU-side kernel launches on any GPU rank create stragglers at collective synchronization points, forcing other GPUs to wait.
+Third, the shared-memory broadcast queue used to deliver scheduling metadata from the engine to GPU workers can itself become a CPU-side delay on the critical path.
+Together, these mechanisms explain how CPU-side delays propagate into GPU idle time and end-to-end latency, even in optimized serving stacks with CUDA Graphs, \texttt{torch.compile}, and process-level isolation.

+We evaluate these effects under varying CPU resource configurations in LLM inference and online serving scenarios (\Cref{sec:inference}), then analyze the underlying synchronization and shared-memory bottlenecks in \Cref{sec:understanding}. \Cref{sec:discussion} discusses deployment implications, including a production HPC-cluster case study and cloud CPU economics. \Cref{sec:related} reviews related work, and \Cref{sec:conclusion} concludes.

-Our contributions are as follows: \begin{itemize} \item We present a detailed characterization of CPU-intensive components in multi-GPU LLM inference and serving, and quantify how they induce CPU-side bottlenecks that propagate into end-to-end performance degradation. \item We design and evaluate LLM-serving experiments that illustrate how CPU tokenization overhead can degrade end-to-end performance across the system and demonstrate that additional CPU resources effectively mitigate this slowdown. \item We identify the root causes of CPU slowdowns, showing how CPU oversubscription compounds with barrier-based GPU synchronization to leave GPUs idle, and identify contention on the lock-free shared-memory broadcast queue.
-This structural bottleneck scales with the degree of tensor parallelism. \item We analyze real-world cluster allocation logs to demonstrate the prevalence of CPU under-provisioning, and provide practical insights for CPU resource allocation in modern multi-GPU LLM systems. \end{itemize}
+Our contributions are as follows: \begin{itemize} \item We design and evaluate controlled LLM-serving experiments that quantify how two structural mechanisms, together with tokenization, degrade TTFT under concurrent load, and show that adding CPU cores yields a 1.47--5.15$\times$ TTFT speedup without adding GPUs. \item We identify two root causes of CPU-induced slowdowns in multi-GPU systems: delayed CPU-side kernel launches interacting with barrier-based GPU synchronization, and contention on the lock-free shared-memory broadcast queue used by GPU worker processes. \item We analyze real-world cluster allocation logs as a deployment case study to show that CPU under-provisioning is common in practice, and provide practical insights for CPU resource allocation in modern multi-GPU LLM systems. \end{itemize}